 We literally opened every one of these files and tried to learn from them.
 And we included all this knowledge into our core library source code, which is the foundation of all the services and tools we provide, as well as our clients’ services.

-While Minimal CWR is still completely free, old Visual CWR Validator and CWR Repair Tool have been replaced with four new tools, two of which are completely free, and the other two have free limited versions.
+While Minimal CWR is still completely free, old Visual CWR Validator and CWR Repair Tool have been replaced with four new tools, two of which are still free.
 Please refer to the Free Tools page for details.